[Kind-of Revamped 6/25/2016] Changes: Minor proofreading and interaction changes (slower relationship lol).

 This was her home now, after all.

-A tall good-looking man of about 40 excitedly opened the door.
+A tall good-looking man of about 40 excitedly opened the door, his pure black hair a bit longer and his bright cerulean eyes shining in glee.
 His excitement didn't turn to disappointment as the person outside the door was the one he was waiting for, for who knew how long.
 They both grinned widely at the sight of each other.
-She hugged him immediately after the door was fully opened.
+He raised his arms for a hug and she gladly walks to him for an embrace, immediately after the door was fully opened.

 "DAD!"
 She yelled happily earning herself an ever tighter bear hug.